-We are experiencing some construction delays due to governmental action related to the COVID-19 pandemic.
-To date, the construction delays and related added cost are insignificant relative to the overall project duration and budget.
-All equipment orders for construction projects which are scheduled to be placed in service in 2020, are ordered, and in manufacturing or delivered.
+We are experiencing some construction delays, however, to date, the construction delays and additional costs are insignificant relative to the overall project duration and budget.
+All equipment for construction projects which are scheduled to be placed in service in 2020 has been ordered, and is currently being manufactured or delivered.
 We are actively monitoring our vendors and suppliers to evaluate any anticipated changes in equipment availability or delivery timetables.
-We have redundancies built into our supply chain of vendors and to the best of our ability, we keep stock of critical items on site to ensure repairs can be completed.
-At this time, we haven't observed any significant disruption to our IBX data center operations due to supply chain.
+We have redundancies built into our supply chain of vendors and, to the best of our ability, we keep a stock of critical items on site to ensure repairs can be completed.
+To date, we have not observed any significant disruption to our IBX data center operations due to supply chain impacts from COVID-19.